 Mexican cuisine chef Rick Bayless of Chicago’s Frontera Grill knows about pumpkin.
-It’s a popular ingredient in Mexico, and pumpkin seeds, called pepitas in Spanish, are used extensively in moles and other recipes.
+It’s a popular ingredient in Mexico.
+In addition to the flesh of the pumpkin, pumpkin seeds, called pepitas in Spanish, are used extensively in moles and other recipes.

 This dip should be enjoyed with a good beer or a glass of wine.

 The recipe can be made up to two days in advance.
 Makes 2½ cups of dip.

 1. CUT.
 Cut the vegetables and set them aside with the tortilla chips for serving.

 2. BLEND.
 Put 1 cup (half) of the salsa, pumpkin seeds, and lime juice into a blender.
 Process them to a thick paste.